-- In a suitable drain pan piped to an adequate floor drain or external to the building (See page 8, figure 6). - In an area that will not freeze - In an area that is suitable for installing the water heater vertically

-The location has adequate space (clearances) for periodic servicing.

-The floor can support the weight of a full water heater.
+- In a suitable drain pan piped to an adequate floor drain or external to the building (Figure 6 on page 8). - In an area that will not freeze - In an area that is suitable for installing the water heater vertically - The location has adequate 2 space (clearances) for periodic servicing. - 3 - The floor can support the weight of a full water heater.

-Your area is not prone to earthquakes.
+Your area is not prone to 4 earthquakes.
 If it is, use special straps as required by local building codes.